Tormey/Todo/README.md

-# README
+# Todo

 ## Introduction

-This To-do list is created with Ruby on Rails, and it's created for the CVWO 2018 holiday assignment.
+A To-do list created with Ruby on Rails, for CVWO 2018 holiday assignment.

 ### Name